What is Purchase Price Allocation?

 In addition, the shareholders’ equity account – assuming it is an acquisition of 100% of the target – must also be wiped out.

-If we assume the write-up of assets was $10 million post-deal, the goodwill can be calculated by subtracting the fair value write-up amount from the net tangible book value.
+Moreover, there was also a PP&E write-up adjustment of $10 million post-deal, so the goodwill can be calculated by subtracting the fair value write-up amount from the net tangible book value.

-Once we input our assumptions into the formula, we calculate $40 million as the total goodwill created.
+Once we input our assumptions into the goodwill formula, we calculate $42 million as the total goodwill created.